 Purpose: The ITEDS Tissue Bank was established in 2012 as a repository for orbital and eyelid tissues removed at the time of surgery that would ordinarily be discarded.
 Banked tissues include orbital and eyelid fat, skin, muscle, fascia, lacrimal gland, and blood.
 The Biobank will allow institutions or research groups to store specific tissues or sera for defined projects but also will maintain a broad sample bank for various stages of TED along with clinical datasheets for future potential research projects.

-Facility: Kryosphere is a fully accredited private biobank based in North Carolina that follows strict protocols to ensure confidentiality of donor information and secure preservation of the stored tissues.
-They will provide shipping containers for donor surgeons/institutions, maintain a secure database allowing identification of banked materials based on various search parameters, and will facilitate withdrawal of materials.
-Tissue may be received from and shipped to centers worldwide.
+Facility: Kryosphere is a fully accredited private biobank based in North Carolina that ensures confidentiality of donor information and secure preservation of the stored tissues.
+They provide shipping containers for donor surgeons/institutions, maintain a secure database allowing identification of banked materials based on various search parameters, and facilitate withdrawal of materials.

-Costs of the Bank: Establishment of this bank has been possible through generous grants from the ASOPRS Foundation with the hope that scientific discoveries based on future research on stored tissue and sera may ultimately lead to better understanding and treatment of thyroid eye disease.
+Costs of the Bank: Establishment of this bank has been possible through generous grants from the ASOPRS Foundation.
 While ITEDS will cover the expenses of recruitment and storage of tissue and sera, the ongoing costs of the bank will be recouped through withdrawal charges: these are anticipated to be less than the costs for institutions and research groups to store the materials themselves.